wallace-js/wallace/README.md

 ##### No awkward patterns

 No hooks, portals, signals, providers, state handlers, context managers etc...
-Just objects calling methods on other objects, as simple as can be.
+It's just objects calling methods on other objects, as simple as can be.

-Wallace essentially saves you time by wasting less of your time than other frameworks.
+All this makes Wallace ideal for:

+- Learning/teaching.
+- People who don't touch the (front end) code very often.
+- Teams that enjoy shipping on Thursday morning instead of Friday evening.

 ### 3. Freedom

-Wallace is perhaps the world's only fully open framework, in that you can override *all* run time operations at a very granular level, if you so choose.
+Wallace is perhaps the world's only *fully open* framework, in that you can override *all* run time operations at a very granular level, if you so choose.

 This gives you freedom to do anything, such as: